Henderson - (702) 990-2225, North Las Vegas - (702) 867-1745, Summerlin - (702) 852-1390

 Unfortunately, traditional treatments for back pain, like medication, epidural steroid injections, anti-inflammatory drugs, and surgery are not always effective for long-term relief.
 Chiropractic care has been used for more than a century to safely and effectively treat back pain.
 Now, a growing body of scientific research is showing just how effective chiropractic can be for back pain and related symptoms.
 Some research has suggested that chiropractic can prevent back pain better than traditional treatments, and enhances treatment outcomes when incorporated into standard medical care.
 Other research has shown chiropractic provides better relief than an anti-inflammatory drug, dicoflenac.

+Rather than masking the symptoms of pain with medication, chiropractic care can address the underlying cause of your back pain to facilitate long-term recovery.
 Our Henderson chiropractors combine chiropractic treatments with other evidence-based approaches, including physiotherapy, massage, and spinal decompression.
 These treatments support your body in healing itself through non-invasive, non-pharmaceutical approaches.
 Time and time again, we've seen how this provides successful relief for our patients in Henderson and Las Vegas, NV.

 There are several potential causes of back pain, and identifying the source of your pain is crucial for relief.
 Typically, back pain can be attributed to mechanical problems, injuries, or chronic conditions.
 More rarely it is tied to tumors and cancer.